-is an internationally recognised leader on business innovations especially in the digital and financial services space.
+is an internationally recognised leader on strategy of business innovations in digital and financial services with a particular focus on Payments, Open Banking, FinTech and Digital Identity.
 He is board-level advisor to major international banks (e.g. to the German Banking community “Deutsche Kreditwirtschaft” with 2.277 Banks of aggregated assets of 7.626 billion Euro), to industry associations (e.g. the EACB’s 2.914 banks with aggregated assets of 7 trillion Euro and their 209 million customers and 732.000 employees throughout the EU) and to European decision making bodies (e.g. the European Commission, the EPC – the decision making body of the 8.000 banks in the 31 countries of Europe, the ERPB – the central multi-stakeholder strategy board chaired by the Executive Board of the ECB for the future of payments in Europe) and further national and international boards.

 He is much in demand as a keynote speaker at international events not only across Europe but also in Japan, China, Russia and Australia.
 He regularly appears on TV/Radio/all electronic media on advances in finance and is quoted extensively (e.g. Financial Times, UK Telegraph, FAZ, SZ, Handelsblatt, Börsen-Zeitung, Harvard Business Manager, New Scientist (as “guru”), Economist and by business schools and governments from Ghana to Malaysia).
-He has published much own original work which has been translated into many languages including German, Italian, Dutch, Finnish, Polish, Danish, Russian and Japanese.
+He teaches for example at Oxford University’s Saïd Business School for Finance and Technology on Entrepreneurship & Innovation, at Ozyegin University Graduate School of Business Istanbul, at diverse German universities, at Japan’s elite Gakushuin University and at the University of California.
+He has published much own original work which has been translated into many languages including German, Italian, Dutch, Finnish, Polish, Danish, Russian, Turkish, Chinese and Japanese.
 He is extensively networked into the new financial services space and has the top 5% most viewed profile out of the 200 million members in the world’s largest professional network LinkedIn.

 In operational roles

-– he managed in 2007, at the Board of Directors/Holding level, the post-merger integration between previously national organisations (achieving synergies and efficiency gains of more than 400FTE) to yield the first, leading and now by far the biggest pan-European full-service payment service provider Equens SE which processes ca. 17 trillion Euro per year (1.7×10¹³€ which is roughly 1.3 times the gross domestic product of Europe) i.e. every year over 30.000€ pass through Equens for each man, woman and child in Europe (by far the world’s largest payment market).
-Equens has recently merged into equensWorldline SE by far the biggest pan-European leader in financial processing and transactional services and one of the most innovative payment service providers for financial institutions in Europe.
+– he managed in 2007, at the Board of Directors/Holding level, the post-merger integration between previously national organisations (achieving synergies and efficiency gains of more than 400FTE) to yield the first, leading and now the biggest pan-European full-service payment service provider Equens SE which processes ca. 17 trillion Euro per year (1.7×10¹³€ which is roughly 1.3 times the gross domestic product of Europe) i.e. every year over 30.000€ pass through Equens for each man, woman and child in Europe (by far the world’s largest payment market).
+Equens has recently merged into equensWorldline SE the undisputed European leader in payments and one of the major global players.
 At the time it was part of Atos, a global leader in digital transformation, with over 100.000 employees in 73 countries and annual revenue of ca 12bn€.

 – from 2016 he was Programme Director of the top strategic PSD2 Programme for equensWorldline/Worldline/Atos covering over 27 departments across all European geographies with ambitious aims to deliver double-digit million€ revenues with full end-end solutions for all clients across the whole value chain covering FinTechs, Banks, Merchants and more.
 Best Open Banking Provider Award 2019